flyteorg/flyte/rfc/README.md

 ### The recommended path

-At Flyte, we have been using [HackMD](https://hackmd.io) to author RFCs.
+At Flyte, we have been using [HackMD](https://hackmd.io) to author RFCs, which is the preferred method.
+RFCs may also be submitted directly to GitHub as a PR, or drafted as a Google Doc, which is reveiwed and then submitted as a PR.

 #### Why HackMD?

 It is recommended that the initial review of an RFC takes place on HackMD, before pushing to GitHub.
 Several benefits of this include:
 - PR authors typically have a GitHub account, which is all that's needed to sign in to HackMD.
-- Ease of commenting, iterating and adjusting on HackMD before pushing to GutHub, as opposed to requesting a PR for every change made to the RFC on GitHub.
-Visit https://hackmd.io/s/how-to-use-comments for more information on commenting.
+- Ease of commenting, iterating and adjusting on HackMD before pushing to GitHub, during the initial phase of issuing RFCs.
+- Please note that:
+  - comments made on HackMD after pushing a PR will not be reflected
+  - changes made to the PR on GitHub will not be reflected back to HackMD
+  - comments in code do not show the actual parts highlighted and will duplicate themselves
+  - Visit https://hackmd.io/s/how-to-use-comments for more information on commenting.
+- RFCs submitted directly on GitHub would need a PR issued for every subsequent change made, lengthening the review phase.
 - Ease of document tracking, compared to Google docs, since RFCs will be stored in GitHub making the RFCs indexed, searchable and versioned.

 #### The HackMD process